Learn, Marvel and Experience These 15 Beautiful, Cool and Weird Museums Around the World

 Much like the Karen Blixen Museums, Getty Villa lets you experience like you’re in a Roman villa in Pompeii before the catastrophic Mt.
 Vesuvius eruption.
 The vibes of the whole area is very similar to Naples and you’ll be seeing some olive and fig trees that are in abundance in Italy.
 There’s the Pacific Ocean which stretches to the horizon and of course, you can see Greek and Roman art in their collection.
 Admission is free.

 Dulles National Air and Space Museum

 Location: 14390 Air & Space Museum Pkwy, Chantilly, VA

 This museum is for Science aficionados.
 It’s a satellite location in Northern Virginia and a part of the Smithsonian Institution.
 Artifacts that can’t be put in their Washington DC National Mall location goes to this museum.
 It houses multiple aircraft and showcases space artifacts.
 They have a variety of programs.
 You can see The Concorde as well as the Boeing Dash together with smaller aircraft.
 There are times when there’s an outdoor display and they have events and learning programs for all ages throughout the year.
 Admission is free.

 Location: Schokoladen musem Köln 50678 Köln, Germany

 Chocoholics would feast in this museum dedicated to the significance of chocolate in human life.
-It puts to details how the fascination about chocolates started; from the Mayans to its introduction in Europe and using chocolate in modern times.
-You can go on guided tours, sample the finest chocolates in their café and head on to the store where there are more than 100,000 chocolate products are for sale.
-The highlight of the museum is their 10-feet chocolate fountain.
+It puts details on how the fascination about chocolates started; from the Mayans to its introduction in Europe and using chocolate in modern times.
+You can go on guided tours, sample the finest chocolates in their café, and head on to the store where there are more than 100,000 chocolate products are for sale.
+The highlight of the museum is its 10-feet chocolate fountain.
 You have the opportunity to be given waffles dip in that chocolate to try out.
-Admission for adult is €9.00.
+Admission for adults is €9.00.